Nikon E series: History

-Nikon gained knowledge on digital cameras (still video cameras, with analog storage) by constructing the Nikon Still Video Camera (SVC) Model 1, a prototype which was first presented at photokina 1986.
+Nikon gained knowledge on digital cameras (still video cameras, with analog storage) by constructing the Nikon Still Video Camera (SVC) Model 1, a prototype which was first presented at Photokina 1986.
 The follower Nikon QV-1000C Still Video Camera was produced since 1988 mainly for professional press use.
 Both cameras used QV mount lenses, a variant of F-mount lenses.
-Via an adapter (QM-100) other Nikkor lenses can be fitted.
+Via the optional Nikon QM-100 mount adapter, other Nikkor F-mount lenses can be fitted.

 The Nikon NASA F4 was one of the first cameras with digital storage.
-Eastman Kodak used Nikon SLR's to design the Kodak DCS 100 and followers.
+Eastman Kodak used Nikon SLRs to design the Kodak DCS 100 and followers.

 Nikon E2/E2S

-This first variant was manufactured since 1995 and were also available as Fujifilm Fujix DS-505 and DS-515.
+This first variant was manufactured from 1995-1996 and was also available as Fujifilm Fujix DS-505 and DS-515.

+The major difference between the E2 and the E2S was in the rate of shooting.
+The E2 could shoot at up to 1 fps, while the E2S (with better internal memory) could shoot at up to 3 fps.

 Nikon E2N/E2NS

-Announced 1996.
-Also available as Fujifilm Fujix DS-505A and DS-515A.
+The E2N and E2NS were produced from 1996-1997, and were also available as the Fujifilm Fujix DS-505A and DS-515A.

+The major difference between the E2N and the E2NS was in the rate of shooting.
+The E2N could shoot at up to 1 fps, while the E2NS (with better internal memory) could shoot at up to 3 fps.

 Nikon E3/E3S

-The Nikon E3 and Nikon E3S, co-developed with Fujifilm and marketed also as the Fujix DS-560 and Fujix DS-565, are autofocus 1.3 megapixel professional grade quasi-full frame (35mm) digital single lens reflex cameras (DSLR) announced by the Nikon Corporation on 15 June 1998 and released in December 1999.
+The Nikon E3 and Nikon E3S, co-developed with Fujifilm and marketed also as the Fujix DS-560 and Fujix DS-565, are autofocus 1.3 megapixel professional grade quasi-full frame (35mm) digital single lens reflex cameras (DSLR) announced by Nikon on 15 June 1998 and released in December 1999.
 The E3S is identical to the E3 except triple frame rate and larger buffer.
-They are followers of the Nikon E2N/E2NS.
+They are the successors to the Nikon E2N/E2NS.